-DESY is one of the world’s leading accelerator centres.
+DESY is one of the world’s leading accelerator centers.
 DESY develops, builds and operates large accelerator facilities, which are used to investigate the structure of matter.
 The combination of photon science and particle physics at DESY is unique in Europe.
 DESY carries out fundamental research in a range of scientific fields and focuses on three principal areas:

 DESY develops, builds and operates large facilities that accelerate particles to extremely high energies.